 This family has found that giving “things” up doesn’t feel like sacrifice.
 Here’s how they’re living large in a small space.

 Of course, when we first moved into a studio it was a major adjustment from a two-bedroom home.
 When you have the space to store stuff it is pretty crazy how much you can accumulate without even realizing.
-We had to downsize our belongings in a major way, but the trade off of less things in exchange for living on the ocean was a no-brainer for us—even when we discovered we were expecting.
+Having help moving the items themselves (be it from https://www.atlantahomemovers.com/ or other companies) lightens the load, but we had to downsize our belongings in a major way.
+Still, the trade-off of less things in exchange for living on the ocean was a no-brainer for us even when we discovered we were expecting.

 When we got pregnant we knew we didn’t want to move, even if that meant getting rid of more stuff to make room for our baby.
 While many of our friends who are also starting families are buying beautiful homes with yards for their little ones, ours is a different picture of the American dream; it’s a picture no better than theirs, but it does better suit our priorities and the things we value.

 There are definitely some sacrifices that come along with living in a studio apartment.
 The only place you can close a door and get privacy is the bathroom, but even then, with a one year old that can be a challenge.
 Every once in a while if we are feeling cramped, we walk outside to the beach to feel like we have all the space in the world.
 From time to time I do miss entertaining for special occasions or holiday dinners, but we have found that hanging out with a couple friends over sunset cocktails on our balcony is a great and super easy way to entertain company.